iteria-app/lowcode/README.md

 - Check the `Developer Mode` button to enable it.
 - Click on the `Load Unpacked Extension…` button.
 - Select your extension’s extracted directory.
-- Exception is when you don't have standard RCA (`npx create-react-app your-app`) => see lowcode/babel-config.md
+- Exception is when you don't have standard CRA (`npx create-react-app your-app`) => see lowcode/babel-config.md

 3. Start [FS over HTTP](https://github.com/iteria-ui/lowcode/tree/master/packages/fs-over-http) (used for saving modified source code)

-- Go to /packages/fs-over-http folder in repository.
+- Go to [/packages/fs-over-http](https://github.com/iteria-app/lowcode/tree/master/packages/fs-over-http) folder in repository.
 - `yarn install` to install dependencies.
-(You have to use yarn)
+(You should use yarn rather then npm)
 - `yarn start` to start the project.

 4. Start your React applicantion in development mode and open in browser